aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-tsv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert a DOC file to TSV format may arise due to various reasons.
+For example, if the developer is working on an application that requires the user to upload a DOC file, the application may need to convert the DOC file to TSV format for further processing.
+Similarly, if the application needs to export data in a DOC file, it may need to convert the data from TSV format to DOC format.
+In either case, the developer needs to find a way to automate the conversion process.

+<h2>How Aspose.Total Helps for DOC to TSV Conversion</h2>
-For a Python developer, who is trying to add a DOC to TSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different formats.
+It can help to automate the conversion process from DOC to TSV.
+The process is mainly in two steps.
+Firstly, the developer needs to use Aspose.Words for Python via .NET API to convert the DOC file to HTML.
+After that, the developer can use Excel Python API Aspose.Cells for Python via .NET to save the created HTML into the desired Microsoft Excel format.
+This way, the developer can easily convert a DOC file to TSV format with the help of Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}